 Remove diseased plants from the garden.
 Do not turn diseased plants into the soil or compost them.
 Diseases can overwinter either in the soil or in your compost pile.
 It then re-infests this years' crop.Compost piles sometimes do not get hot enough to kill bacterias.
 Toss diseased plants out in the trash, or send them to your local lawn waste re-cycling center.

-Buy Flower, Vegetable and Herb Seeds Finest quality Ferry Morse, Lilly Miller, and Livingston seeds.
+Buy Flower, Vegetable and Herb Seeds - Want the best plants?
+Get the best seeds.
+Ferry Morse, Lilly Miller, and Livingston seeds.

 Compost Tumblers quickly convert kitchen and yard waste into rich, organic compost.